sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

-# Windows 10 desktop deployment for system builders
+# System builder deployment of Windows 10 for desktop editions

 You can use this guide to deploy Windows 10 to a line of computers.
 It provides prescriptive guidance for Windows 10 deployment, including online and offline customizations, and optional steps for specific scenarios.
-It is intended to help system builders (level 200 technicians) with both 64-bit and 32-bit configurations, and applies to all Windows 10 client operating system versions.
+It is intended to help system builders (level 200 technicians) with both 64-bit and 32-bit configurations, and applies to Windows 10 for desktop editions (Home, Pro, Enterprise, and Education).

 # Prepare your lab environment

-The first step is to set up your lab environment, which includes installing the latest Windows 10 ADK tools onto your designated technician computer.
-The technician computer must run Windows 10 x64 if you are going to deploy x64 images, or run Windows 10 x86 for x86 image deployment.
-Incorrect configurations may result in supported architecture mismatch while using deployment tools in the Windows 10 ADK.
+The first step is to set up your lab environment, which includes installing the latest Windows Assessment and Deployment Kit (Windows ADK) tools onto your designated Technician computer.
+The Technician computer must run Windows 10 x64 if you are going to deploy x64 images, or run Windows 10 x86 for x86 image deployment.
+Incorrect configurations may result in supported architecture mismatch while using deployment tools in the Windows ADK.
 Where noted, follow the appropriate guidelines for either a 64-bit vs 32-bit deployment.

-Before starting the deployment procedure, you need to download certain kits which will be used throughout the guide.
+Before starting the deployment procedure, you need to download the kits that will be used throughout the guide.
 Go to the [OEM Partner Center](http://www.microsoft.com/oem/en/pages/index.aspx#fbid=7JcJYKYGEfo) > **Downloads and Installation** > **Understanding ADKs and OPKs**.
 For a list of resources and kits that will be used and where to obtain them, see [What you will need and where to get it](#what-you-will-need-and-where-to-get-it).

 You will need two USB drives.
-USB-A will be used to boot the system in WinPE.
+USB-A will be used to boot the system in Windows Preinstallation Environment (WinPE).
 USB-B will be used to move files between computers, store deployment and recovery scripts, and store and apply created images.

 <table>
 <th>USB Hard Drive Name</th>